March 23, 1951 – September 17, 2020

 He is predeceased by his parents Vert and Rena.
 He is survived by his sister Lin Fraser, brother in law Ron King, nephew James King (all of San Francisco, CA), his guardian angel, Judy Smith (of McKenzie, AL), several cousins around the country, and his many friends in Greenville and Georgiana.
 We will all miss him dearly.

-A service will be scheduled at a later date when it is safe for people to congregate.
 In lieu of flowers, Steve's family requests donations to the Michael J. Fox Foundation for Parkinson's Research (https://www.michaeljfox.org/donate), the University of Alabama at Birmingham Coronavirus Response Fund (https://www.uab.edu/fightcovid19/impact), or the charity of your choice

 Rev. Gayle Woodard